-Slowly, she should start responding to your call without having the toy, and even when distracted.
+Slowly, he should start responding to your call without having the toy and even when distracted.

-3. Remove The Distraction For A Period And Teach Him Accordingly
+3. Remove The Distraction For Some Time And Teach Him Accordingly

 Distraction could be anything ranging from ducks in the pond or other dogs roaming freely.
 It could also be anything that your dog is particularly interested in.